 The Add your project to a Workspace dialog is displayed only when you have at least one existing Workspace available to you.
 The Workspaces listed under Existing Workspace are Workspaces you've created or Workspaces for Google Cloud projects where you have editorial permission.
 Using this dialog, you can choose between creating a new Workspace and adding your project to an existing Workspace.

 Creating an uptime check

-You should now see the Stackdriver console and be able to create an Uptime Check.
-Under Alerting, click Uptime Checks, then click Create an Uptime Check.
+In the navigation pane, click Uptime Checks, then click Create an Uptime Check.

-- Because you deployed to App Engine, change Resource Type to App Engine instead of URL, which you would use to target a custom URL on a Compute Engine instance.
+Because you deployed to App Engine, change Resource Type to App Engine instead of URL.
+(URL is for generating a custom URL on a Compute Engine instance.)

-- Leave Path blank, which defaults the main index page.
+Leave Path blank to default to the main index page.

 Creating an alerting policy

 After you create the check, you are automatically prompted to create an associated alerting policy.
-Alerting policies allow you to manage how Stackdriver informs you of any incidents, such as a failed uptime check.
+An alerting policy lets you manage how Google Cloud's operations suite informs you of any incidents, such as a failed uptime check.

-If you followed the prompt, the Conditions of the alert should be preopopulated with your uptime check.
-Otherwise, you can click Add Another Condition > Uptime Check Health and re-create it.
+The Conditions of the alert are prepopulated with your uptime check.
+To manually populate the Conditions instead, you can click Add Another Condition > Uptime Check Health.

-In order to receive an email for this alerting policy, under Notifications, keep the Email method, and click Add Notification in order to enter your email address.
+To receive an email message from this alerting policy, under Notifications, make sure that Email is selected, and then click Add Notification to enter your email address.